blackpearl/ML_T7_Bank-Marketing/README.md

  and compares the performance of different algorithms (like Decision Tree and Random Forest).

-This approach ensures that predictions are driven by meaningful patterns learned from real customer behavior — not by random chance — highlighting how machine learning can uncover insights and support smarter, data-informed decision-making in marketing.
+This approach ensures that predictions are driven by meaningful patterns learned from real customer behavior — not by random chance — highlighting how machine learning can uncover insights and support smarter, data-informed decision-making in marketing.This branch includes the final cleaned structure with placeholder folders